clusterpedia-io/website/content/en/docs/usage/search/specified-cluster.md

 {{< /tabs >}}

 The function supported by searching in a specified cluster is basically the same as that of [multi-cluster search](../multi-cluster).

 It is more convenient for searching by Owner in a specified cluster.
 In addition, when **getting a single resource, you can only use the specified cluster in the URL Path**.

-## Search by parent or grandparent Owner
+## Search by Parent or Ancestor Owner
 To query by Owner, you shall specify a single cluster.
-You can use [Search Label](../#search by metadata) or [URL Query](../#search by metadata) to specify, or specify the cluster name in the URL Path.
+You can use [Search Label](../#search-by-metadata) or [URL Query](../#search-by-metadata) to specify, or specify the cluster name in the URL Path.

 **Resource search based on ancestors Owner can be completed through `Owenr UID` and `Owenr Senirority`.**
 > Currently only supports query by `Owner UID`